-39Our model allows riders to respond to changes in congestion at the market level, but does not take into account for larger responses in the economy in response to changes in transport prices, such as adjustment to housing and labor markets.
+29Our model allows riders to respond to changes in congestion at the market level, but does not account for larger responses in the economy such as adjustments to housing and labor markets.

-$^{^{40}}$ Consumption shares for transportation are just 5.5-6.1% of the budget for households in Cairo (as seen in Appendix Table B3) suggesting that large income effects are unlikely.
+30Consumption shares for transportation are just 5.5-6.1% of the budget for households in Cairo (as seen in Appendix Table B3), suggesting that large income effects are unlikely.